nadinev6/cloudshell-commands-for-qwiklabs/README.md

 The purpose of bash assistance to retain the diffulty level of the qwiklab, and to reduce time spent on a task.

-You should be able to complete the task in the same amount of time as he/she would using the web console.
+You should be able to complete these Introductory level tasks in the same amount of time as he/she would using the web console:

  * Creating virtual machines,
  * Data to insights: ingesting and querying new datasets 1.1

+(bash assistance for other labs is still a working-in-progress)